Warrant Officer Class One, Conductor Badge 1915-1918. Robert McKie Collection

 India

-The history of the Indian Army Ordnance Corps is traced back to the 15-century formation of the three Presidencies of the East India Company – Bengal, Madras and Bombay, with the formal recognition of the Indian Army Ordnance Corps with the establishment of ‘Board of Ordnance‘ in 1775.
+The origins of the Indian Army Ordnance Corps can be traced back to the 15th century when the three Presidencies of the East India Company, namely Bengal, Madras, and Bombay, were formed.
+The formal recognition of the Indian Army Ordnance Corps took place in 1775 with the establishment of the ‘Board of Ordnance.’

-With the global disestablishment of the Board in 1855, the Ordnance State Department and Corps were created which was in turn, in 1885, organised into the Army Ordnance Department for officers and the Army Ordnance Corps for men.
+However, in 1855, as part of a global restructuring effort, the Board was disbanded.
+This led to the creation of the Ordnance State Department and Corps.
+Subsequently, in 1885, these entities were reorganized into the Army Ordnance Department for officers and the Army Ordnance Corps for soldiers.

 Indian Army Ordnance Corps cap, collar badges 1922-1950 and shoulder title.
 Robert McKie Collection

-With Independence in 1950, the “Indian” prefix was dropped, and the corps is now only known as the Army Ordnance Corps.
+Following India’s attainment of independence in 1950, the “Indian” prefix was removed from the corps’ name, and it is now simply referred to as the Army Ordnance Corps.

 India Army Ordnance Corps- post-1947